R-Gaurav/train-delay-estimation/README.md

 In case you decide to contribute, please go through the [PEP8]( https://www.python.org/dev/peps/pep-0008/) coding conventions.
-The coding standardsin this repository is very much based on that.
+The coding standards in this repository is very much based on that.

 --------